N129BZ/chartserver/README.md

 ## Map Server displays FAA charts, OpenStreetMaps, animated weather, METARS, TAFS, Pireps, and much more - using node express web server with the OpenLayers map API.

-### Offline FAA charts include Sectional, Terminal, Helicopter, Caribbean, Grand Canyon, and IFR Enroute-Low charts served from mbtiles databases.
+### Offline FAA charts include Sectional, Terminal, Helicopter, Caribbean, Grand Canyon, IFR Enroute-High, and IFR Enroute-Low charts served from mbtiles databases.
 It can also poll Stratux GPS/AHRS data to plot ownship position and heading over the map, giving basic "moving map" functionality.
 It can also save position data in a separate history database at user-defined intervals.

 **See https://github.com/N129BZ/chartmaker for an automated FAA chart mbtiles processor**